homestar92/ring-lardner-transcriptions/In Conference.md

 “Did you know the Lundgrens there?” asked L. M. Croft.

-“Yes, indeed, L. M.,”’ answered Holt.
+“Yes, indeed, L. M.,” answered Holt.
 “I used to go into Chicago to see Carl pitch.
 He was quite a card player, too.
 But this case I speak of, why, it seems that S. W. Kline—he was a grass truncater around town—why, he received an anonymous post-card with no name signed to it.
 It didn’t even say who it was from.
 All it said was that if he would be at a certain corner at a certain hour on a certain day, he would find out something that he’d like to know.”

 “What?” interrupted the elder Lansing.

-“I was saying,” said Holt, “that in my home town, Marengo, Illinois, there was a man named 8.
-W. Kline who got an anonymous post-card with no name signed to it, and it said that if he would be at a certain corner at a certain hour on a certain day, he would find out something that he’d like to know.”
+“I was saying,” said Holt, “that in my home town, Marengo, Illinois, there was a man named S. W. Kline who got an anonymous post-card with no name signed to it, and it said that if he would be at a certain corner at a certain hour on a certain day, he would find out something that he’d like to know.”

 “What?” repeated the elder Lansing.

-“Never mind, Z. H.,”’ said J. H. C. “Tell us what happened.”
+“Never mind, Z. H.,” said J. H. C. “Tell us what happened.”

 “Nothing,” said Holt.
 “Kline never went near the place.”

 “That reminds me,” put in K. M. Dewey, “of a funny thing that came off in St. Louis.
 That’s when I was with the P. D. advertising department.
 One afternoon the postman brought the mail to our house and my wife looked it over and found a letter addressed to some name like Jennings or Galt or something like that.
 It wasn’t for us at all.
 So she laid for the postman next day and gave him back the letter.
 She said, ‘Look here, here’s a letter that don’t belong to us at all.
 It’s for somebody else.’
 I forget now just what the name was.
 Anyway, he took the letter and I guess he delivered it to the right people.”

-“I got some pretty good Scotch myself for fifty-six dollars a case,’ said S. P. Daniels.
+“I got some pretty good Scotch myself for fifty-six dollars a case,” said S. P. Daniels.
 “It’s old James Buchanan.”

 “Where did you get it, S. P. ?” inquired Paul Sickles.